 Why won’t ______ County let me sell my cottage food products there?
 I thought I was allowed to sell anywhere in California, not just my own county?

-The California Homemade Food Act of 2012 stated that indirect sales could be limited to within your county and to other counties that specifically chose to allow the indirect sale of cottage food products from other counties.
-The Act of 2012 did not list any such restriction on direct sales, which were intended to be allowed anywhere in California, regardless of the county of origin.
-However, various state and local regulators have interpreted this part of the law in different ways and it created much confusion so in 2013 the legislature amended the law to make it even more clear that direct sales of cottage food products can happen anywhere in California (still not across state lines).
-So beginning in 2014 there should be more consistent enforcement of the provision that allows direct sales anywhere in California.
-Each county will still be able to choose to restrict indirect sales to local products only.
+Only indirect sales can be limited to within your county and to other counties that specifically chose to allow the indirect sale of cottage food products from other counties.
+Direct sales of cottage food products can happen anywhere in California.
 If you would like to sell your products to a retailer, eg indirectly, in a county outside of your own, you can contact that county’s department of environmental health to inquire about their policy.

 Do I need a business license?

 Yes, and you can get one from your city or county.

 What if I use ingredients that are composed of multiple ingredients?
 How do I deal with that on my label?

 You must list all the ingredients on your label, including ingredients of ingredients.
 You can list ingredients of ingredients in parentheses immediately after the ingredient they are part of.
 Here’s an example: